elay96/med_learning_system/README.md

   ]
 }

-⚠️ Rules:
+⚠️ Strict Instructions:
-- Always provide exactly 5 options per question.
-- Choose medically plausible options, even if the original input doesn't specify them.
-- Ensure clinical accuracy in both answers and explanations.
-- Return ONLY the final JSON, with no extra text or commentary.
+1. **Always return exactly 5 options** under the `"options"` array.
+2. For **True/False** questions, use:
+   - "True"
+   - "False"
+   - "" (empty string)
+   - "" (empty string)
+   - "" (empty string)
+   And mark the correctIndex accordingly (0-based index).
+3. For all other questions, generate 5 medically relevant and plausible answer choices.
+4. Explanations must be clinically accurate and clear.
+5. Do not include any extra text – only return the final JSON object.

-Please wait for my list of questions.
+Wait for my list of questions.